OPxKK/Python-Data-Analysis---Retail/README.md

 4.)
 Numpy:- Used for calculative purposes.

 5.)
-Ignore Warnings:- This basically ignores warniings gievn by the IDE.
+Ignore Warnings:- This basically ignores warnings gievn by the IDE.